Apply for Financial Aid

 Other Helpful Information

-The Student Guide provides additional information regarding the financial aid process and describes the various types of financial aid.
+The Federal Student Aid website provides additional information regarding the financial aid process and describes the various types of financial aid.

 7 Myths About the FAFSA and Applying for Financial Aid